-By the early 1600's, Galileo's thought and physical experiments on the nature of motion and his astronomical observations had led him to the basic premise of Galilean relativity -- the laws of nature should appear the same, no matter how you move.
-Whatever you can hope to observe when at rest, should appear the same, in terms of the laws of nature (the actual observations might need some minor corrections, caused by non-uniform motions), if you are moving.
-In other words, ancient objections that if we moved, we would see various effects caused by that movement (which we do not see), are incorrect.
-In general, things should look the same whether (as in the case of students taking my course) we are moving to the east at 850 miles per hour, or at rest.
+By the early 1600's Galileo's thought and physical experiments on the nature of motion and his astronomical observations had led him to the basic premise of Galilean relativity: the laws of nature should appear the same no matter how you are moving.
+Whatever you can hope to observe when at rest should appear the same in terms of the laws of nature if you are moving (though the actual observations might need some minor corrections caused by non-uniform motions).
+In other words, ancient objections that if we moved we would see various effects caused by that movement (which we do not see) are incorrect.
+In general, things should look the same whether (as in the case of students in my classroom at LBCC) we are moving to the east at 850 miles per hour, or we are at rest.

 Unfortunately, the parallactic movement of stars caused by our orbital motion around the Sun is incredibly small (smaller, even, than the size of the smallest stellar images on every photograph of the sky taken more than a few years ago), and the technology required to observe that motion would not be achieved until the 1800's.
-So for over two hundred years, astronomers and other scientists might have believed the Copernican theory, without any observational proof that it was correct; but of course, during that interval, the fact that stellar parallax was so incredibly small (meaning that the stars are so incredibly far away) wasn't known, and it was always hoped that "any day now", more accurate observations would provide the evidence needed to prove that we are moving.
-And so the search went on, and on.
+So for over two hundred years, astronomers and other scientists might have believed the Copernican theory without any observational proof that it was correct; but during that interval the fact that stellar parallax was so incredibly small (meaning that the stars are so incredibly far away) wasn't known, and it was always hoped that "any day now" more accurate observations would provide the evidence needed to prove that we are moving.
+And so the search went on and on.

-By the late 1600's, it had been shown, in fact, that Polaris, whose altitude is relatively constant, on account of its position near the North Celestial Pole, and as a result is a little easier to accurately measure than for stars whose altitudes change dramatically (which required corrections, due to atmospheric refraction, which were much larger than the quantities being measured; meaning that any error in those corrections could destroy the evidence being looked for), changed its position in a regular manner, by 40 seconds of arc (40") each year.
-Unfortunately, the direction of the change was not what one would have expected, if it were caused by stellar parallax, and additional observations, of other stars, were attempted, to clarify the matter.
+By the late 1600's it had been shown that Polaris, whose altitude is relatively constant on account of its position near the North Celestial Pole, and as a result is a little easier to accurately measure than for stars whose altitudes change dramatically (which required corrections due to atmospheric refraction that were much larger than the quantities being measured; meaning that any error in those corrections could destroy the evidence being looked for), changed its position in a regular manner by 40 seconds of arc (40") each year.
+Unfortunately, the direction of the change was not what one would have expected if it were caused by stellar parallax, so additional observations of other stars were attempted, to clarify the matter.

 Bradley's Efforts to Observe Stellar Parallax

-The star of greatest importance at this point in the story is g (gamma) Draconis, also known as Eltanin, or Etamin (it is this sort of confusion in common names that led Bayer to adopt Greek letters for enumerating the stars), which was also soon found to have a similar alteration in its position, to Polaris.
-(The reason Eltanin/Etamin was chosen for this purpose is that it passes nearly overhead in London, and by observing it as it passed near the zenith on different dates, the effects of atmospheric refraction, which are zero at the zenith, could be ignored.)
+The star of greatest importance at this point in the story is γ (gamma) Draconis, also known as Eltanin, or Etamin (it is this sort of confusion in common names that led Bayer to adopt Greek letters for enumerating the stars), which was soon found to have an alteration in its position similar to that of Polaris.
+(The reason Eltanin/Etamin was chosen for this purpose is that it passes nearly overhead in London, and by observing it as it passed near the zenith on different dates the effects of atmospheric refraction, which are zero at the zenith, could be ignored.)

-In 1725, James Bradley, who held a position at Oxford as astronomer and natural philosopher, began observations of g Draconis at the home of a friend, Samuel Molyneux.
-Using a telescope affixed to a chimney, so that it pointed nearly vertically, he changed the position of the telescope very slightly, and very accurately measured its change in position, using a screw and plumb-line; and over the course of a year or so, found that the star did indeed vary in position during the course of the year by 40 arc-seconds, just like Polaris.
+In 1725 James Bradley, who held a position at Oxford as astronomer and natural philosopher, began observations of γ Draconis at the home of a friend, Samuel Molyneux.
+Using a telescope attached to a chimney so that it pointed nearly vertically, he changed the position of the telescope very slightly, and very accurately measured its change in position using a screw and plumb-line; and over the course of a year or so found that the star did indeed vary in position during the course of the year by 40 arc-seconds, just like Polaris.
 But, exactly like Polaris, the change in motion was in the wrong direction for stellar parallax, as shown in the following diagram:

 A Fortuitous Discovery

-Confronted by observations which made no sense, in terms of the Earth's supposed motion, Bradley decided to make additional observations, first of other stars that passed very nearly overhead, then, by improving the mount of the telescope so that it could be just as accurately aligned over an angle of more than three degrees from the vertical, still other stars.
-But no matter which stars he observed, the annual motion presumably produced by the Earth's motion around the Sun was always in the wrong direction.
+Confronted by observations which made no sense in terms of the Earth's supposed motion, Bradley decided to make additional observations, first of other stars that passed very nearly overhead, then, by improving the mount of the telescope so that it could be just as accurately aligned over an angle of more than three degrees from the vertical, still other stars.
+But no matter which stars he observed the annual motion presumably produced by the Earth's motion around the Sun was always in the wrong direction, and always the same size, despite the probably different distances of the stars involved.
 What in the world could possibly be the cause of this inexplicable result?

 To understand this, consider the diagram below:

 The "aberration" of rain and light "falling" toward a moving observer.
-On the left, an observer is running in the rain.
-The moving observer will not see the rain falling from its true direction, but at an angle to that direction determined by his speed, divided by the rain's speed, and the angle of his motion, relative to the rain's actual motion (shown here as being vertical, and therefore perpendicular to his motion).
-The faster he goes, the more nearly the rain will appear to fall horizontally; the slower, the more nearly it will appear to fall vertically.
-Similarly, as shown on the right, a beam of light from a distant star will appear to be coming from a little "in front" of its true position because of the motion of the Earth, at an angle to the true position determined by the Earth's speed, divided by the speed of light, times the sine of the angle between the direction to the star, and the direction of the Earth's motion.
-Since the Earth's orbital velocity is one ten-thousandth (1/10,000) of the speed of light, the star's position changes by up to one ten-thousandth of a radian (360 degrees divided by 2p, divided by 10,000), or approximately 20 seconds of arc when the star is near the Ecliptic Pole, or when it is in the plane of the Ecliptic, but at right angles to the Earth's current direction of motion. (modified version of illustration from another site, with labels and vectors added for clarity; will post version of my own when finish revising this discussion)
+On the left an observer is running in the rain.
+The moving observer will not see the rain falling from its true direction, but at an angle to that direction determined by his speed divided by the rain's speed, and the angle of his motion relative to the rain's actual motion (shown here as being vertical, and therefore perpendicular to his motion).
+The faster he goes the more nearly the rain will appear to fall horizontally; the slower he goes, the more nearly it will appear to fall vertically.
+Similarly, as shown on the right, a beam of light from a distant star will appear to be coming from a little "in front" of its true position because of the motion of the Earth, at an angle to its true position determined by the Earth's speed, divided by the speed of light, times the sine of the angle between the direction to the star and the direction of the Earth's motion.
+Since the Earth's orbital velocity is one ten-thousandth (1/10,000) of the speed of light, the star's position changes by up to one ten-thousandth of a radian (360 degrees divided by 2π, divided by 10,000), or approximately 20 seconds of arc whether the star is near the Ecliptic Pole, or in the plane of the Ecliptic, but at right angles to the Earth's current direction of motion. (modified version of illustration from another site, with labels and vectors added for clarity; will post version of my own when finish revising this discussion)

 Now let's use another diagram, to apply this to the orbit of the Earth: